lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 ## Experimental Result

-We evaluate the efficiency of Lookahead Decoding on [LLaMA-2-Chat](https://ai.meta.com/llama/) and [CodeLLaMA](https://ai.meta.com/blog/code-llama-large-language-model-coding/) of various sizes on different datasets including [MT-bench](https://huggingface.co/spaces/lmsys/mt-bench), [HumanEval](https://github.com/openai/human-eval), and [GSM8K](https://huggingface.co/datasets/gsm8k).
-Note that lookahead decoding achieves speedup without any finetuning nor  draft models.
+We evaluate the efficiency of lookahead decoding on [LLaMA-2-Chat](https://ai.meta.com/llama/) and [CodeLLaMA](https://ai.meta.com/blog/code-llama-large-language-model-coding/) of various sizes on different datasets including [MT-bench](https://huggingface.co/spaces/lmsys/mt-bench), [HumanEval](https://github.com/openai/human-eval), and [GSM8K](https://huggingface.co/datasets/gsm8k).
+Note that lookahead decoding achieves speedup without any finetuning or draft models.
 The 7B, 13B and 33B models are evaluated on single A100 GPU and the 70B model is evaluated on two A100 GPUs with pipeline parallelism, all under fp16 precision.

 <img src="/images/blog/laattention/lookahead-perf.png" style="width: 200%; max-width: 100%; margin-right: auto; margin-bottom: auto"></img>

 <p style="color:gray; text-align: center;">Figure 7: Speedup of lookahead decoding on different models and datasets.</p>

 **LLaMA-Chat on MT-Bench**.
-Lookahead Decoding achieves roughly 1.5x speedup across several model settings.
+Lookahead decoding achieves roughly 1.5x speedup across several model settings.

 **CodeLLaMA on HumanEval**.
 Applying lookahead decoding to CodeLLaMA on [HumanEval](https://arxiv.org/abs/2107.03374) shows more than 2x latency reduction.
 This is because many repeated N-grams are present in code which can be correctly guessed.

 **CodeLLaMA-Instruct on GSM8K**.
 Using CodeLLama-Instruct to solve math problems from GSM8K, lookahead decoding achieves 1.8x latency reduction.

-## Get started with Lookahead Decoding
+## Get Started with Lookahead Decoding

 We have implemented lookahead decoding in huggingface's transformers.
 You can accelerate your transformers' decoding API with only a few LoCs.
 Please check our [GitHub repo](https://github.com/hao-ai-lab/ParallelDecoding) and give us feedback!